Education — PoA Model

 Low Fastest-progressing terminal disease; functional endpoints difficult to demonstrate

 Sources: Hay et al. 2014 (Nature Biotechnology), Wong et al. 2019 (Biostatistics), FDA PDUFA VII performance reports, Submarine Catalyst outcome tracking.
-DMD/ALS rates reflect updated analysis post-REPL (Apr 2026).
+DMD/ALS rates reflect category-specific analysis added to the model in April 2026.

 How Review Pathway Modifies the Base Rate